NatthakanyaB/ADHD-Detector/README.md

 - Using accuracy for the metrics to check the performance of the model
 # Links
 -For further information about the model (medium):
--For trying the model (Streamlit): https://adhd-detector-enhjts2povdcwcmtk6txtu.streamlit.app/
+-Try the model (Streamlit): https://adhd-detector-enhjts2povdcwcmtk6txtu.streamlit.app/